spyking-circus/spyking-circus/docs_sphinx/code/config.rst

 The clustering section is::

-    extraction     = median-raw # Can be either median-raw (default), median-pca, mean-pca, mean-raw, or quadratic safety_space   = True       # If True, we exclude spikes in the vicinity of a selected spikes safety_time    = auto       # Temporal zone around which templates are isolated [in ms] max_elts       = 10000      # Max number of events per electrode (should be compatible with nb_elts) nb_elts        = 0.8        # Fraction of max_elts that should be obtained per electrode [0-1] nclus_min      = 0.002      # Min number of elements in a cluster (given in percentage)
+    extraction     = median-raw # Can be either median-raw (default), median-pca, mean-pca, mean-raw, or quadratic max_elts       = 10000      # Max number of events per electrode (should be compatible with nb_elts) nb_elts        = 0.8        # Fraction of max_elts that should be obtained per electrode [0-1]
+    nclus_min      = 0.002      # Min number of elements in a cluster (given in percentage)